xanthospap/iers2010/README.md

 This software is meant to be implemented on Unix-type OSs.
 No effort will be undertaken for compatibility with otherOS types.

+To compile the library in any UNIX-like OS, just follow the 3 basic steps configure make make install

 ## Prerequisites
 None.
 This is a standalone library.
 Of course a C++ compiler is assumed!